Oh my it has been a cold week in much of the country—a good reason to stay inside and keep warm with a big pot of hearty soup!

 Do you have a favorite soup that makes generous use of kale?
 Please let us know about it in the comments.
 I'm always looking for new ways to eat my favorite winter vegetable.

 Kale Sausage Soup with Tomatoes and Chickpeas

-- 1/2 pound mild Italian bulk sausage
+1/2 pound mild Italian bulk sausage

-- Olive oil (if needed)
+Olive oil (if needed)

-- 3 cups sliced onions
+3 cups sliced onions

-- 5 cloves garlic minced (about 5 teaspoons)
+5 cloves garlic, minced (about 5 teaspoons)

-- 2 bay leaves
+2 bay leaves

-- 2 sprigs of oregano (or 1/2 teaspoon dried oregano)
+2 sprigs of oregano (or 1/2 teaspoon dried oregano)

-1/2 teaspoon black pepper
+1/2 teaspoon freshly ground black pepper

-- Salt to taste
+Kosher salt, to taste

-1/2 cup grated Parmesan cheese for garnish
+1/2 cup grated Parmesan cheese, for garnish

-Put the sausage in a large (5-qt) thick-bottomed pot and heat on medium or medium low heat.
+Put the sausage in a large (5-qt) thick-bottomed pot and heat on medium or medium-low heat.

 Break up the large clumps of sausage and gently cook until lightly browned, rendering out the fat from the sausage.
 If the sausage is relatively lean and doesn't produce much fat when you cook it, add a tablespoon of olive oil to the pot.
 Note that you are just trying to lightly brown the sausage, not cook it through.